ALSC now accepting applications for 2016 Bechtel Fellowship

 Each applicant will be judge on the following:

-- the applicants' willingness to spend a total of four weeks in Gainesville.
+- The applicants must be prepared to spend a total of four weeks in Gainesville.
 The time spent does not have to be successive weeks.
+They can be broken up into two-week increments.

 ALSC, a division of the ALA, is the world’s largest organization dedicated to the support and enhancement of library service to children.
 With a network of more than 4,000 children’s and youth librarians, literature experts, publishers and educational faculty, ALSC is committed to creating a better future for children through libraries.
 To learn more about ALSC, visit ALSC’s website at www.ala.org/alsc.